Hardening-Off Tomato Plants

 Whether tomato plants are grown from seed or purchased already grown, they may need to be hardened-off before they can be planted outside in the garden.

-Hardening-off is the process of gradually acclimating plants, that have been kept indoors, to the harsh reality of the outdoors in order to minimize plant stress when they are planted into the garden.
+Hardening-off is the process of gradually acclimating plants to the harsh reality of the outdoors in order to minimize plant stress when they are planted into the garden.
+Please note: I don't harden off tomato plants that are going to be planted inside my plastic-covered beds.

-So, in my opinion, whether or not to harden-off really depends on how much time and attention you are able to focus on your plants and how you set up your garden.
+So, in my opinion, whether or not to harden-off really depends on how you set up your tomato sauce garden.

 Return from Hardening-off Tomato Plants to Planting The Tomato Sauce Garden